 The magnificent sunset

 It’s worth spending the day at Balos – not just to enjoy the beach but to leave as the sun is setting.
 There’s a viewpoint on the 1km walk back up to the car park, from where you can have one last (loooong!) look at the lagoon and appreciate all those colours in the setting sun.
-Note the shimmering flecks of pink from crushed shells in the sand.
+Those shimmering flecks of pink in the sand… they’re from crushed shells.

 Dining in Kalyviani village

-For a glorious taste of Chania stop at Kalyviani village, a short drive along the road back to town.
-It’s a sleepy village of around 300 residents with some excellent, family-friendly eating places.
+For a glorious taste of authentic Cretan cuisine stop at Kalyviani village, a short drive along the road back to town.
+It’s a sleepy village of around 300 residents with some excellent, family-friendly restaurants.
 Look out for the local dishes cooked in the wood-fired oven.
 They’re heavenly.

 Elafonisi155 km Car, Foot 2